 (g) Leverage (15 points maximum).
 Applications will be awarded where the Qualified Recovery Zone Bond Issuer demonstrates that the financing of the Project will include Taxable Debt such that it will supplant the use of tax-exempt Bond financing.
-In addition, the Committee will award points to Applicants that include funds from a direct QECB Allocation or from the QECB Reallocation Pool for the Project.
-To receive points for utilizing QECBs, the Qualified Recovery Zone Bond Issuer must provide documentation that they have received a direct allocation award from the county or municipality evidenced by a letter or they must be concurrently applying for the CDLAC QECB Reallocation Pool.

 (1) Ten (10) points for Projects utilizing Taxable Debt, direct RZFB Allocation, or other tax-exempt debt greater than twenty percent (20%) of total Project costs.